ALL KNOW on thermistor temperature sensors

 A thermistor chip is normally mounted on a printed circuit board.
 There are many different forms of thermistors.

-Choose a shape that allows maximum surface contact with the device whose temperature is being monitored.
-Regardless of the type of thermistor, the connection to the monitored device must be made using a high thermal conductivity paste or an epoxy adhesive.
-It is generally important that this paste or glue does not conduct electricity.
+Choose a shape that allows maximum surface contact with the device being temperature monitored.
+Regardless of the type of thermistor, the connection to the monitored device must be made using high thermal conductivity paste or epoxy glue.
+It is generally important that this paste or glue is not electrically conductive.ctricity.

 The thermistor is mainly used to measure the temperature of a device.
 In a temperature-controlled system, the thermistor is a small but important part of a larger system.
 A temperature controller monitors the temperature of the thermistor.
 It then tells a heater or cooler when to turn on or off, in order to maintain the probe temperature.